CoffeeChaton/vscode-autohotkey/note/README.md

 <https://www.autohotkey.com/docs/Language.htm#commands-vs-functions>

 > In AutoHotkey v1, it is currently not possible to call a command from an expression, or to call a function using the command syntax.
-However, several commands have a function replacement.